How to prevent unauthorized use of your account

 Unrecognized changes to your property details (e.g. contact info, rates, availability, content, etc.).

 Notification emails from Booking.com stating your account was accessed from a new, unrecognized location.

 What can I do to stay safe?

-There are several ways for you to protect your Booking.com account:
+There are several ways you can protect your Booking.com account:

 Never reuse passwords.
 Reusing your password for different services gives attackers a better chance of accessing your account.
 For example, let’s say you use the same password for another website and Booking.com.
 If the other website suffers a data breach, attackers will then try to "validate" these credentials on other platforms.

 Choose a strong password.
-We highly recommended keeping the following in mind when creating a password for your account:
+We highly recommended keeping the following in mind when you create a password for your account: